Any questions?

 • Q: MARKING ASSIGNMENTS: Who will mark my work?

 Your work will be marked by a member of our experienced TEFL assessor team.
-Each assessor is Delta qualified and has substantial practical knowledge of TEFL teaching.
+Each assessor is DELTA or DipTESOL qualified and has substantial practical knowledge of TEFL teaching.

 • Q: MARKING ASSIGNMENTS: How do I know my work will be marked fairly?

-Each assignment is marked against the criteria set out in the assessment handbook, to ensure that students receive consistent grades.
+Each assignment is marked against set criteria, to ensure that students receive consistent grades.
 In addition, marking is monitored and moderated by both the Internal Verifier and the external Awarding Organisation.
 This includes regular sampling of marking, to ensure that grades are being applied consistently and fairly.

 • Q: MARKING ASSIGNMENTS: When do I find out if I have passed my assignment?